 Where the Mountain Casts Its Shadow (2003) by Maria Coffey

-This book of essays written by people affected by love ones who risk their lives in the mountains.
+Individuals affected by loved ones who risk their lives in the mountains contributed to this book of essays.

 High Exposure: An Enduring Passion for Everest and Unforgiving Places (1999) by David Breashears